Choosing the Right Medicare FFS Risk-Sharing Partners for Your Post-Acute Care Organization

 From a partnership perspective, ACOs and DCEs are two slightly varied approaches to solving the same challenge: Improve patient outcomes while decreasing costs.

 There is one obvious difference, however: the payment scheme.
 ACOs are rewarded or penalized based on their performance.
-This payment or penalization is determined based on the total cost for a given payment year.
+This payment or penalization is determined based on what their healthcare data shows is the total cost for a given payment year.
 On the other hand, DCEs contract with CMS for an agreed-upon monthly payment.

 Along with the difference in payment schemes, Direct Contracting offers a global option, which allows DCEs to take on 100% of shared savings or losses instead of the lower percentages offered by ACOs.
 For a high-performing DCE, taking on that extra risk could prove significantly beneficial.

-DCEs also introduce the element of competition into risk sharing models.
+DCEs also introduce the element of competition into risk-sharing models.
 DCEs are incentivized to attract and retain loyal Medicare beneficiaries.
-If a DCE is among the top-performing in the country, it stands to gain a much higher share of the total cost savings.
+If a DCE is among the top-performing in the country, according to healthcare market data, it stands to gain a much higher share of the total cost savings.
 On the other hand, ACOs offer a safer option for some health systems making improvements and preparing for the future of value-based payment models.

 Accountable Care Organizations (ACOs)

 – BASIC tracks C, D, and E: 30% of shared losses and 50% of shared savings – BASIC tracks A, B: 40% of shared savings, no risk for losses – ENHANCED TRACK: 75% of shared losses and savings